vvgoder/Research-Extension-of-Waste-Detection/README.md

 To encourage related research, we will provide the dataset according to your request.
 Please email your full name and affiliation to the contact person (**vvgod at seu dot edu dot cn**).
 We ask for your information only to make sure the dataset is used for non-commercial purposes.
 We will not give it to any third party or publish it publicly anywhere.

-Different from other datasets, this dataset involves a lot of privacy such as license plate, human face, location information, etc. Therefore, before open source, we have to laboriously erase these private information.
-Thank you for your kind understanding!